Ice Barriers Explained: What Materials Can You Use?

-The code (IRC) lists two options for an Ice Barrier and others may be acceptable too.
+The IRC lists two options for an ice barrier, and others may be acceptable too

-The term “ice barrier” used in the IRC is a bit of a misnomer.
-An ice barrier isn’t a barrier to ice forming, but rather it’s a leak barrier that blocks water that backs up behind an ice dam from leaking inside the house.
+The term “ice barrier” as used in the IRC is a bit of a misnomer.
+An ice barrier isn’t a barrier to ice forming; rather, it’s a leak barrier that blocks water that backs up behind an ice dam from leaking inside the house.

 Check out the other parts of this series on ice barriers: